malekbenz/malekbenz/_posts/2016-07-01-Build-graphql-server-nodejs.md

     fields: {
       user: {
         type: userType,
-        // `args` arguments that the `user` query accepts
+        // 'args' arguments that the 'user' query accepts
         args: {
           id: { type: graphql.GraphQLString }
         },
-        // The resolve function take `id` argument from above as a key
+        // The resolve function take 'id' argument from above as a key
-        // to get the User from `users`
+        // to get the User from 'users'
         resolve: function (_, args) {
           return users[args.id];
         }